abinit/abinit/doc/tutorial/spin_model.md

 One way to calculate the Heisenberg model parameters is to use the spin force theorem (see [[cite:Liechtenstein1983]], [[cite:Katsnelson2000]]), which take rotations of localized spins as perturbations.
 In Abinit, the Hamiltonian uses plane waves as a basis set, thus the localized spin is not directly accessible.
 We can construct localized Wannier functions rewrite the Hamiltonian in the Wannier basis.
 Then, the exchange parameters can be calculated from this Hamiltonian ( [[cite:Korotin2015]] ).

 For building the Wannier function Hamiltonian from Abinit, see the tutorial [wannier90](wannier90).
 Other DFT codes interfaced with [Wannier90](http://www.wannier.org) can also be used.
 Then, the  [TB2J](https://gitlab.abinit.org/xuhe/TB2J) package can be used to get the Heisenberg model parameters and generate the input model for Multibinit.
+Please read [TB2J tutorial](https://gitlab.abinit.org/xuhe/TB2J/blob/master/README.md) to see how to use it.

 ## 3. Run spin dynamics

-### Basic
+### Basic: how to use Multibinit to run spin dynamics

 Now that we have the spin model xml file, we can run a spin dynamics calculation with multibinit.
 Example input files can be found at ~abinit/tests/tutomultibinit/Input/tmulti5_1.* .
 There are three files: